-Only about one per cent of Uzbekistan’s population are Christian: about 347,000 from the 33.6 million people.
+Only about one per cent of Uzbekistan’s population are Christian: about 351,000 from the 34.4 million people.
 Almost the entire country is Muslim.

 Uzbekistan is largely Muslim, so any Christian who converts from Islam faces increased pressure from their family and community.
-Christians like these may be beaten or expelled from their communities.
+These converts may be beaten or expelled from their communities.
 Women and girls are particularly vulnerable to house arrest, which remains a common and socially accepted form of pressuring female converts.
 These girls and women also risk being kidnapped and married off to a Muslim – or, if she is already married, divorced and denied any possessions.
 As a result of all these risks, many converts from Islam are forced to hide their faith.

 Though all Christians experience some level of persecution in Uzbekistan, Protestants are often the victims of the greatest pressure.
 Christians who are a part of these non-registered churches may be viewed as ‘extremists’, and the government believes church members are spies trying to destroy the government.
 Therefore, Christians and their churches may be monitored, and unregistered churches may be the victims of police raids, arrests and fines.
 Russian Orthodox churches experience the fewest problems as they tend to keep themselves separate from the Uzbek population.

 Church leaders, most of whom are men, are common targets for violations of rights in Uzbekistan.
 Typically, they will be fined, detained, denied exit visas to leave the country, or put under house arrest.
 They can be fined for such offenses as meeting illegally, possession of religious literature, having Christian songs on their smartphones and more.